devbisme/skidl/README.rst

   for outputing the correct netlist format).
 * Takes advantage of all the benefits of the Python ecosystem (because it *is* Python).

-As a very simple example, the |skidl| program below describes a circuit that takes an input voltage, divides it by three, and outputs it::
+As a very simple example, the SKiDL program below describes a circuit that takes an input voltage, divides it by three, and outputs it::

     from skidl import *